yougov/velociraptor/docs/containers.rst

 The use of containers enforces the 12 Factor App rules that require state to be maintained in backing services (databases, caches, etc.) rather than on the application host.
-Any local files written by an app are likely to be deleted when the app is restarted, and *certain* to be deleted when the app is reswarmed.
+Any local files written by an app are likely to be deleted when the app is restarted, and *certain* to be deleted when a different release of the app is dispatched.

 .. _LXC: http://linuxcontainers.org